 Colored contact lenses can help you to look gorgeous and fashionable using your personality color.
 Colored contacts don’t only change your eye color for cosmetic or fashion purposes.
 With costumes, party, and sport designs, they help you appear confidently at special occasions.

 Some of the color contacts have no optical correction and are solely for aesthetic purposes.
 These contact lenses are called plano or non-prescription.
 But they are also available in designs to correct astigmatism.
 And within the replacement schedule category you’ll also find disposable or frequent replacement contact lenses.

-Types of Colored Contact Lenses
+Different Tints In Colored Contact Lenses

+Colored contacts have different tints that serve different purpose.
 Based on how tints applied on lenses, there are four types of colored contact lenses: visibility tints, enhancement tints, opaque color tints and light filtering tints.

 - If you’re an introverted person, you may choose colored contacts that have similar tones.
 For example, your skin, hair, make up and your natural eye color are cool-toned.
 You may want to choose cool color contact lens such as blue or green to get a perfect match.

-For both personalities, will you be wearing your colored contact lenses daily or only for special occasions?
+- For both personalities, will you be wearing your colored contact lenses daily or only for special occasions?
 If it’s the later, then you may want a lens color that is different from your “natural” color.